What do the lab tests show? That’s always the first thing that doctors check for any medical condition, isn’t it?

 I left the doctor’s office feeling more than a little justified after seeing that number.

 Okay, onto the cortisol levels.
 This test I’ve had done a few years ago, too.
-It’s a spit test (watch my video on what it’s like).
+It’s a spit test (watch my video on what it’s like below).
 My numbers were low last time, just like they are now.

 The white boxes and lines are where my cortisol levels are throughout the day.
 The black wave in the background is where the optimal range is.